FailAcademy/learning/wdp-london/_slides/week-06/03-intro-to-wordpress.md

 ???

 Give class ( ~20-30 mins) to try the exercise.

 Recommend students come up and share their answer and correct as a class if necessary.

 ---

 # What We've Learned

 - How to install a self-hosted copy of WordPress
-- The ins and outs of the WP admin area
+- The ins and outs of the WordPress admin area
+- How to add content to WordPress
 - How to install plugins and themes
 - The basic anatomy of a WordPress theme

 ???

-#### Review Activity
+**Review Activity**

-Before end of day standup (after lab time), in groups of 3 - 4 take the components
+Before end-of-day standup (after lab time), in groups of 3-4 talk about the components

 ---

 template: inverse

 # Questions?